-Anyone of these documents will do, just be sure to bring the original copy to the bank when applying for your bank account!
+Any one of these documents will do, but you must make sure to bring the original copy to the bank when applying for your bank account.

-If you find yourself in this situation then worry not, there are other documents you can source that will work just as well
+If you find yourself in this situation, don't be discouraged; there are alternative documents you can source that will work just as well.

-Some banks will accept a document in a relative’s name as long as you can prove your family relation.
-It’s worth checking with your local bank if they will authorize this as a valid proof of address.
+- Use a document in a relative's name - Some banks will accept a document in a relative's name as long as you can prove your family relation.
+However, it's worth checking with your local bank if they will authorise this as a valid proof of address.

-If all else fails, you can get hold of a proof of address online through a service or company you already have a history with.
+If you haven't been using physical documents, you may be able to get hold of a proof of address online through a service or company you already have a history with.